 Choose to explore yourself.
 When you take lessons in Alexander Technique (AT), you do a great deal of experiential learning.
 And this reveals many surprising facts about you, as you are, versus what you have assumed yourself to be.

-Some of the new information you will gain through AT is purely practical.
+Some of what you learn in your AT lessons is informational.
 For instance, you may learn new things about basic anatomy and body mechanics.
-But you will likely have other unanticipated and valuable observations about the way your own mind-body system works.
-So this opens the way for further discovery.
+But you will likely have other unanticipated and valuable experiential observations about the way your own mind-body system works.
+And new experiences open the way for further discovery.

-All the skills you develop and the observations you make in the course of this experiential work can be put to good use.
+All the skills you develop and the observations you make in the course of this unique learning opportunity can be put to good use.
 They will inform your choices about how to take care of yourself and how best to interact with your environment, in small ways and great.

-The procedures of Alexander Technique require the practitioner to silently recite a sequence of Directions, which elicit particular neurological responses specific to AT.
-These Directions help to override the unconscious, habitual misdirections - to collapse or stiffen - that we give ourselves on a regular basis.
-Equippng the practitioner with reliable instructions is the full purpose of the Directions as F.M.
-Alexander conceived and described them.
-However, In the process of directing, we also start a warmer conversation with ourselves.
+The procedures of Alexander Technique require the practitioner to silently recite a sequence of directions, which elicit particular neurological responses specific to AT.
+These directions help to override the unconscious, habitual mis-directions - to collapse or stiffen - that we give ourselves on a regular basis.
+The process of giving yourself specific, beneficial directions in the course of your everyday activities distinguishes AT from all other mind-body methods, like yoga and Feldenkrais.
+And it can be the start of a beautiful friendship.

-The regular practice of self-conversing in a well-meaning way encourages a better relationship with ourselves.
-When we speak to ourselves kindly, with intent to guide and protect ourselves, the message is innately self-supportive.
+The regular practice of self-conversing, in a well-meaning way, encourages us to build a better relationship with ourselves.
+When we regularly address ourselves with intent to guide our actions positively and protect our well-being, the message is innately self-supportive.
 This kindly messaging is a great habit to cultivate.
-And it adds value to the benefits of the AT Directions.
+And it adds significantly to the intrinsic value of the AT directions themselves.

 Attend to yourself

 The non-judgmental attention we give ourselves during the AT learning process is innately helpful and caring.